 Hughes & Kimber: In 1844, Wilfred C. Kimber’s grandfather, Edward Kimber (1820-93) married Richard Hughes’s daughter, Sarah Ann (1825-91?) in the Edmonton district.
 By 1850, the business was trading as Hughes & Kimber.
 In census records, Edward Kimber was listed in 1851 at 107 Shoe Lane, like his mother-in-law (see above), but in a separate household, as a copper plate maker, employing 10 men (the same description as given for his mother-in-law), with his wife Sarah Ann and three children, and in 1881 in Camberwell as a printers’ engineer, together with his wife and two children.
 He traded as Hughes & Kimber, and then as Hughes & Kimber Ltd. He made further improvements in the manufacture of plates for engravers, claiming to have been awarded the only prize medals for such plates at the Great Exhibition in 1851 and at two subsequent exhibitions.

 Hughes & Kimber advertised from 106-7 Shoe Lane in 1852 as 'Manufacturers of Copper and Steel Plates for Engravers', offering engravers’ tools, wax for door plates, lithographic materials, etching materials, &c, brass and zinc door plates of all patterns, lithographic stones, inks, etc (Post Office London directory, small ed., 1852, p.2080).
 The business also advertised its large stock of German stones for lithography, sizes from 9 by 7 ins, to 46 by 30 ins, both yellow and grey (The Times 19 May 1853).
+In a trade card probably from the 1850s Hughes & Kimber, at 106, 107 & 102 Shoe Lane, advertised an even larger range of lithographic stones, up to size 60 by 40 ins.
 Hughes & Kimber announced in 1856 that its ‘warehouse for engravers’ and lithographers’ materials’ had moved to Red Lion Passage (The Times 3 November 1856).The business’s trade remained substantially the same, but with the addition of printing machinery and presses, in its trade catalogue of 1865 or later (Catalogue of Materials for Engravers, Lithographers, Etc, example in St Bride’s Library).

 Charles Henry Gardner was a partner in the business by 1863 when he took out a patent for improvements in lithographic and other presses (London Gazette 31 July 1863), the first of several such patent applications.
 Edward Kimber was subject to liquidation proceedings in 1874, when he was described as formerly in partnership with Henry Gardner, trading at West Harding St as Hughes & Kimber, manufacturer of machinery and materials for printers, lithographers and engravers (London Gazette 7 July 1874).